+necessary to achieve the claimed efficiencies, or the efficiencies are not sufficient to outweigh the foreclosure effect of such long-term exclusive supply agreements.

-The market position of the competing buyers on the upstream market is also important as it is likely that exclusive supply agreement will foreclose competing buyers for anti-competitive reasons, such as increasing their costs, especially if they are significantly smaller than the foreclosing buyer.
-Foreclosure of competing buyers is not very likely where those competitors have similar buying power than the buyer party to the agreement and can offer the suppliers similar sales possibilities.
-In such a case, foreclosure could only occur for potential entrants, which may not be able to secure supplies when a number of major buyers all enter into exclusive supply contracts with the majority of suppliers on the market.
-Such a cumulative effect may lead to withdrawal of the benefit of the VBER.
+The market position of competing buyers on the upstream purchase market is also important, as it is likely that exclusive supply agreements will foreclose competing buyers for anti-competitive reasons, such as increasing their costs, if they are significantly smaller than the foreclosing buyer.
+Foreclosure of competing buyers is not very likely where these competitors have similar buying power to that of the buyer party to the agreement and can offer the suppliers similar sales possibilities.
+In such a case, foreclosure could only occur for potential entrants, which may not be able to secure supplies where a number of major buyers all enter into exclusive supply contracts with the majority of suppliers on the market.
+Such a cumulative foreclosure effect may lead to withdrawal of the benefit of Regulation (EU) X.

-The existence of entry barriers at the supplier level as well as their size are relevant to assessing whether there is real foreclosure.
-In as far as it is efficient for competing buyers to provide the goods or services themselves via upstream vertical integration, foreclosure is unlikely to be a real problem.
-However, there are often significant entry barriers.
+The existence of entry barriers at the supplier level, as well as their size are relevant to assessing whether there is foreclosure.
+In as far as it is efficient for competing buyers to provide the goods or services themselves via upstream vertical integration, foreclosure is unlikely to be a problem.

-Countervailing power of suppliers should also be taken into account as important suppliers will not easily let one buyer cut them off from alternative buyers.
+Countervailing power of suppliers should also be taken into account, as important suppliers will not easily let one buyer cut them off from alternative buyers.
 Foreclosure is therefore mainly a risk in the case of weak suppliers and strong buyers.
-In the case of strong suppliers, the exclusive supply may be found in combination with non-compete obligations.
-Such a combination brings in the rules developed for single branding.
-Where there are relationship-specific investments involved on both sides (hold-up problem) the combination of exclusive supply and non-compete obligations that is, reciprocal exclusivity in industrial supply agreements may often be justified, in particular below the level of dominance.
+In the case of strong suppliers, the exclusive supply obligation may be found in combination with non-compete obligations.
+For such combinations, it also necessary to refer to the guidance on single branding.
+Where there are relationship-specific investments involved on both sides (hold-up problem), the combination of exclusive supply and non-compete obligations will often be justified, in particular below the level of dominance.

-Lastly, the level of trade and the nature of the product are relevant to assess possible foreclosure effect.
-Anticompetitive foreclosure is less likely in the case of an intermediate product or where the product is homogeneous.
-Firstly, a foreclosed manufacturer that uses a certain input usually has more flexibility to respond to the demand of its customers than the wholesaler or retailer has in responding to the demand of the final consumer for whom brands may play an important role.
-Secondly, the loss of a possible source of supply matters less for the foreclosed buyers in the case of homogeneous products than in the case of a heterogeneous product with different grades and qualities.
+Lastly, the level in the production or distribution chain and the nature of the product are relevant to the assessment of possible foreclosure effects.
+Anti-competitive foreclosure is less likely in the case of an intermediate product, or where the product is homogeneous.
+First, a foreclosed manufacturer that uses a certain input generally has more flexibility to respond to the demand of its customers than a wholesaler or retailer that needs to respond to the demand of final consumers, for whom brands may play an important role.
+Second, the loss of a possible source of supply matters less for the foreclosed buyers in the case of homogeneous products than in the case of a heterogeneous product with different grades and qualities.
 For final branded products or differentiated intermediate products where there are entry barriers, exclusive supply may have appreciable anti-competitive effects where the competing buyers are relatively small compared to the foreclosing buyer, even if the latter is not dominant on the downstream market.

-Efficiencies can be expected in the case of a hold-up problem (paragraphs (14)(e) and (14)(f) of these Guidelines), and such efficiencies are more likely for intermediate products than for final products.
+Efficiencies can be expected in the case of a hold-up problem (paragraph (16), points (e) and (f)), and such efficiencies are more likely for intermediate products than for final products.
 Other efficiencies are less likely.
-Possible economies of scale in distribution (paragraph (14)(g) of these Guidelines) do not seem likely to justify exclusive supply.
+Possible economies of scale in distribution (paragraph (16), point (g)) do not seem likely to justify exclusive supply.

-In the case of a hold-up problem and even more so in the case of economies of scale in distribution, quantity forcing on the supplier, such as minimum supply requirements, could well be a less restrictive alternative.
+In the case of a hold-up problem, and even more so in the case of economies of scale in distribution, quantity forcing on the supplier, such as minimum supply requirements, could well be a less restrictive alternative.

-Example of exclusive supply
+The following is an example of exclusive supply

 Restrictions on the use of online marketplaces